 —particularly because they will not be receiving back-pay

 like their full-time compatriots.
 To make matters worse

 , Black people specifically, while only making up 12% of the population when it comes to the demographics of this country, make up a whopping 18% of federal employees

 This sizable percentage comes from the fact that historically when overt and covert discriminatory practices (like racism) kept Black people out of the private sector.
 Federal jobs gave Black people a way to circumvent that and access to such jobs gave birth to an entire group of working class and middle-class Black people.
 But even so, such status is still tied to being able to access a check each and every month and even missing one check, like so many have had to during this shutdown, is enough to devastate the financial stability of a singular family.

-Columbia University economics professor and Nobel Memorial Prize Winner Joseph Stiglitz succinctly summed it up by saying:
+Columbia University economics professor and Nobel Memorial Prize Winner Joseph Stiglitz succinctly summed it up

 It’s an inequality issue in that it affects people at the bottom.
 And it hits them really strongly because, in America, so many have experienced such high levels of inequality that a large fraction of Americans have no substantial cash reserves.
 They depend on that paycheck coming in every month.

 While everyone tends to have a house, car, health insurance and car payment to make, the person they owe money to aren’t inclined to be particularly forgiving or account for a government shutdown.

 That’s not all either.
 Many Americans are predictably irate with the situation in Washington and hold Trump responsible for the shutdown, according to surveys conducted by the likes of HuffPost

 .
 Many Americans blame Trump AND both parties for the lack of a deal being reached, with many accusing said parties as playing politics with the general public’s lives.